laderast/BMI535slides/06_HBase.md

 # Example of a Row Key

-Say we want to

-Table of websites and information
-    - row key: domain
+Why is `zipcode-address` used in our example?

 # What's crazy about HBase

 - The row key can be (almost) anything:
     - alphanumeric, integer, even other data structures

-#
+- Again, choose it carefully, because it determines performance

-# Setup
+# Setup on `state`

 Add these lines to your `~/.bashrc`: